coinevo/documents/docs/es/commands/README.md

 ```
-qtum-cli abortrescan
+evo-cli abortrescan

 true
 ```

 ### addmultisigaddress nrequired ["key",...] ( "account" "address_type" )

 Add a multisignature address to the wallet so you can receive and send from that address.
 Run the command on each machine that will be signing and backup the wallet.dat file.
-The address can be a Qtum address or hex-encoded public key.
+The address can be a Evo address or hex-encoded public key.
 Use `importaddress` to add the multisig address on each signing wallet.

 This functionality is only intended for use with non-watchonly addresses.
 See `importaddress` for watchonly p2sh address support.
 Use of account is DEPRECATED).
 See also `validateaddress`.